pyrometheous/Prepper-Pi/TRADEMARKS.md

 # Prepper Pi Trademarks Policy

-The “Prepper Pi” name, logo, and related branding (“Trademarks”) are the property of the project author (pyrometheous).
-These Trademarks are not licensed under the project’s software or documentation licenses.
+The "Prepper Pi" name, logo, and related branding ("Marks") are the property of the project author (pyrometheous).
+They are **not** licensed under the project's software or documentation licenses.

-## Permitted Use
+## Permitted Use (without permission)
-- Nominative, descriptive references (e.g., “compatible with Prepper Pi”) are permitted if truthful, not misleading, and do not imply endorsement.
+- **Nominative fair use:** Truthful, limited phrases like "compatible with Prepper Pi" that do not imply endorsement.
-- Screenshots in reviews, news, or documentation are permitted with proper attribution and without modification of the logos beyond necessary scaling.
+- **Editorial/review use:** Screenshots or references in news, reviews, or documentation with proper attribution and no logo modification beyond size.

-## Restricted Use
+## Restricted Use (permission required)
-You may NOT, without written permission:
+You may **not** without written permission:
-- Sell or market hardware, services, or products using the Trademarks.
+- Sell or market hardware/services using the Prepper Pi Marks.
-- Use the Trademarks in company names, product names, domain names, or social media handles.
+- Use the Marks in company names, product names, domains, or social handles.
 - Modify the logos or create confusingly similar marks.
-- Suggest or imply that your project, fork, or product is endorsed by or affiliated with the Prepper Pi project.

-## License for Commercial Use
-To sell “Prepper Pi”-branded hardware or use the Trademarks in commerce, you must obtain a written license.
-Contact: pyrometheous.
+- Imply endorsement, affiliation, or sponsorship by Prepper Pi.

+## Third-Party Trademarks
+All third-party names and logos (e.g., **Meshtastic**, **OpenWrt**, **Raspberry Pi**, **Jellyfin**, **Portainer**) are the property of their respective owners.
+Nothing in this project grants rights to use third-party marks.
+Follow each owner's branding/trademark policy.

+## Requests
+To request commercial use of Prepper Pi Marks (e.g., branded hardware), contact **pyrometheous** with product details and usage examples.
+Approvals may include brand guidelines and quality requirements.

-*This policy is a summary and does not constitute legal advice.*
+*This policy is informational and not legal advice.*